HLammers/cybo-drummer/README.md

 * Set to ‘___’ to use the preset or trigger’s default note
 * Preset note overrides trigger note, [program note](#device-trigger-1-to-4--note) overrides both
 > [!TIP]
-> If a device doesn’t respond to the notes your assigned, try one ocatve lower or one ocatve higher.
+> If a device doesn’t respond to the notes your assigned, try one octave lower or one octave higher.
 There is no official MIDI standard for octave numbers.
-Cybo-Drummer follows the Scientific Pitch Notiation standard, which defines the middle C as C4, so in Cybo-Drummer MIDI note 60 is C4, but some manufacturers define MIDI note as C3 and some as C5.
+Cybo-Drummer follows the Scientific Pitch Notation standard, which defines the middle C as C4, so in Cybo-Drummer MIDI note 60 is C4, but some manufacturers define MIDI note as C3 and some as C5.

 > [!TIP]
 > If [MIDI learn](#midi-learn) is turned on, note can be set by paying a note from a device connected to the set [MIDI learn port](#midi-learn-port).<br clear="right"/>